criblio/appscope/website/src/pages/docs/data-routing.md

 LD_PRELOAD=./libscope.so SCOPE_CRIBL_ENABLE=false SCOPE_METRIC_DEST=udp://localhost:8125 curl https://wttr.in/94105
 ```

+The above example sends events in StatsD, the AppScope library's default output format.

 This sends metrics in StatsD format.
 Adding `SCOPE_METRIC_FORMAT=ndjson` would change the format to ndjson.

 #### Routing Metrics with the Config File